Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 The most exposed companies have high burn rates compared to their cash balance.
 With the IPO market frozen and debt getting increasingly expensive, many businesses need to break-even as soon as possible to stay afloat.

 Let’s take Descartes, a vendor of SaaS logistics software as an example.
-They traded at 13.7x revenue while generating a healthy 40% EBITDA margin.
-The company was relatively immune from the tech sell-off, with its share price declining less than 10% from the peak in November 2021.
+In early 2023 they traded at 13.7x revenue while generating a healthy 40% EBITDA margin.
+The company was relatively immune from the tech sell-off that followed, while the stock prices of its peer SaaS companies plummeted.

-By Q3 2023 we observed a massive change as compared to Q1 2023.
-SaaS profitability margins advanced toward positive territory in the last two quarters.
-Companies in the Aventis SaaS Index touched an all-time high median EBITDA margin at +4%, while the median net income margin indicated a break-even level at 0%.
+By Q4 2023 we observed a fundamental shift as SaaS profitability margins advanced toward positive territory.
+Companies in our index touched an all-time high 4 quarters average EBITDA margin at +3%, while the 4 quarters average net income margin indicated a break-even level at 0%.

-In Q4 2023, we see that the median EBITDA margin for SaaS has reached a new all-time high of 7%.
-This shows profitability is becoming a major focus for SaaS, and if the trend continues, we will soon see that SaaS will breakeven before the end of 2024.
+In Q1 2024, we see that the median EBITDA margin for SaaS has reached a new all-time high of 7%.
+This shows profitability is becoming a major focus for SaaS, and if the trend continues, we will soon see that SaaS will break even before the end of 2024.
 Currently, the median net profit margin stands at -1%.

 Valuation Drivers: Rule of 40